gokcenveysel/JavaSeleniumPageObjectExample/README.md

 This repository created for an example of Java Selenium page object model simple framework with TestNG and extent report

-For to use success the sample project, you must first run maven install commands.
+To use this sample project and run to sample test, you must first run maven install commands.